Gaza Strip under Hamas: Gaza war

 In March 2025, renewed Israeli attacks on Gaza ended the ceasefire.
-As of July 2025, Hamas control over the territory has reportedly largely collapsed, with 80% of the Gaza Strip outside its control, and with criminal gangs and armed groups filling the void.
+By July 2025, Hamas control over the territory reportedly largely collapsed, with 80% of the Gaza Strip outside its control, and with criminal gangs and armed groups filling the void.

-In October 2025, Israel and Hamas accepted the first phase of the Gaza peace plan resulting in the cessation of hostilities in the Gaza War and a partial Israeli withdrawal from the Gaza Strip.
-In the second phase of the plan it is envisioned that an multinational peacekeeping force be deployed in the Gaza Strip and a Board of Peace and Palestinian executive committee be established to administer the Gaza Strip for a transitional period, before turning over governance to a reformed Palestinian Authority.
+In October 2025, Israel and Hamas accepted the first phase of the Gaza peace plan resulting in a ceasefire and a partial Israeli withdrawal from the Gaza Strip.
+Hamas reestablished political and security control over its half of Gaza.

+In the second phase of the plan it is envisioned that an multinational peacekeeping force be deployed in the Gaza Strip and a Board of Peace and Palestinian Committee be established to administer the Gaza Strip for a transitional period, before turning over governance to a reformed Palestinian Authority.
 A Civil-Military Coordination Center has been set up to coordinate stabilization and relief efforts in the Gaza Strip in the immediate aftermath of the Gaza War.

+On 10 January 2026, the Hamas proclaimed that they will abolish the administrative bodies in Gaza.

+In May 2026, Nickolay Mladenov urged the Hamas to advocate for the things standing in the peace plans.
+In the same week Hamas spokesman Hazem Qassim, said that the Hamas-run government of Gaza was ready to hand over the administration of the territory to the National Committee.
+Since May 2026 Hamas reportedly been collecting taxes of up to 30 percent from merchants selling humanitarian aid that enters Gaza.
+On 6 July, Hamas announced the resignation of its civil administration under the Gaza peace plan.
+On 31 July, US President Donald Trump said that his Board of Peace had reached an agreement to disarm Hamas and other militant organisations in Gaza.
+Hamas leader Ghazi Hamad declared that "draft agreement" announced by Trump calls for the transfer of heavy weaponry in Gaza to a Palestinian administration following Israeli withdrawal from Gaza.